cmgoffena13/file-loader/README.md

 When a file is reprocessed and the merge succeeds, the system automatically detects if DLQ records exist from a previous processing run.
 If they do, all DLQ records for that filename are deleted to keep the DLQ table clean.
 This ensures that successfully reprocessed records don't clutter the DLQ table.

-## Logfire Integration
+## OpenTelemetry Integration

-Logfire provides distributed tracing and observability for file processing operations.
+The framework uses OpenTelemetry for distributed tracing and observability, making it compatible with any OpenTelemetry-compatible observability platform.
 When enabled, each file processing operation is wrapped in a span that automatically associates all logs with that specific file, making it easy to trace logs and debug issues.

 ![Logfire Dashboard](logfire.png)

+### Supported Platforms

+This integration works with any OpenTelemetry-compatible platform, including:
+- **Logfire** - [Free account available](https://logfire-us.pydantic.dev) with 10,000,000 requests per month
+- **Datadog** - Enterprise observability platform
+- **New Relic** - Application performance monitoring
+- **Honeycomb** - Observability for modern engineering teams
+- **Grafana Cloud** - Open source observability
+- **Any OTLP-compatible collector** - Use your own OpenTelemetry Collector

 ### How It Works

-When `{DEV|TEST|PROD}_LOGFIRE_TOKEN` is configured:
+When `OPEN_TELEMETRY_TRACE_ENDPOINT` and/or `OPEN_TELEMETRY_LOG_ENDPOINT` are configured:
 - Each file processing operation creates a span named after the file being processed
 - All logs generated during file processing are automatically associated with that span
-- SQLAlchemy engine logs are captured separately at INFO level
-- Application logs are sent to Logfire at DEBUG level (development) or INFO level (production)
+- Traces and logs are sent to separate endpoints (as required by the OTLP protocol)

 This allows you to:
 - View all logs for a specific file processing run in one place